csiro-robotics/Wild-Places/README.md

          <div align="center">
             <img  src="images/sequences_table.png" height="200"/>
          </div>
-         <p>Per-Sequence Information for the Wild-Places Dataset.
-We collect a total of eight lidar sequences in two environments over the span of fourteen months for a total of 35.33km traversed distance and approximately 67K point cloud submaps.</p>
+         Per-Sequence Information for the Wild-Places Dataset.
+We collect a total of eight lidar sequences in two environments over the span of fourteen months for a total of 35.33km traversed distance and approximately 67K point cloud submaps.
          <!--
             ###################
             SECTION 5 - Benchmarking